 |1977||Powerball and Mega Millions become playable in New Jersey.
 This was a welcome introduction for the New Jersey players as the Jackpots available for both these games are substantial.|

-Famous Winners – Mike Weirsky and what nearly never was
+Famous Winners – How Mike Weirsky Almost Lost the Jackpot

-New Jersey resident Mike Weirsky was purchasing tickets in Phillipsburg when he was distracted by his phone and left the store without them.
-He didn’t realize until he got home and spent hours searching for the tickets with no joy.
-Mike returned to the store the next day where he found that someone had seen the tickets and handed them in.
-The ticket turned out to be a jackpot winner of $273 million.
-Mr Weirsky is looking for the person who handed in the tickets to give them a reward.
-If the good Samaritan had kept the tickets for themselves they would have been able to claim the jackpot!
+New Jersey resident Mike Weirsky was purchasing lottery tickets in Phillipsburg when he became distracted by his phone and left the store without them.
+He didn’t realize until he arrived home, and spent hours searching for the tickets without any luck.
+Mike returned to the store the next day where he discovered that someone had seen the tickets and handed them in.
+One of the tickets turned out to be a jackpot winner of $273 million.
+Mr. Weirsky is still looking for the person who returned his tickets to give them a reward.
+If the good Samaritan had kept the tickets for themselves, they would have been able to claim the jackpot!

 Online Lotto Legal Age in New Jersey